issa-tseng/apollo13rt/exhibits/overview-propulsion.md

 Mission Profile
 ---------------

-{{figure:burns}}
+{{figure:burn-profile}}

 An Apollo mission involved quite a few precision burns.
-Following launch, the biggest ones were Trans-Lunar Injection, which brought the spacecraft from a largely circular Earth orbit into a highly elliptical orbit which could reach the Moon, Lunar Orbit Injection, which recircularized the orbit around the Moon once the spacecraft arrived, and Trans-Earth Injection, which was the inverse of Trans-Lunar Injection, bringing the spacecraft home.
+Following launch, the biggest ones were Trans-Lunar Injection (TLI), which brought the spacecraft from a largely circular Earth orbit into a highly elliptical orbit which could reach the Moon, Lunar Orbit Injection (LOI), which recircularized the orbit around the Moon once the spacecraft arrived, and Trans-Earth Injection (TEI), which was the inverse of Trans-Lunar Injection, bringing the spacecraft home.

 However, a number of midcourse correction burns (MCCs) were also important, correcting errors in the orbit at predetermined times on the way to and from the Moon.
-Several midcourse corrections would be executed as necessary.
+As many as seven midcourse corrections would be executed as necessary.
 Sometimes they were omitted, and sometimes the required &Delta;V was small enough to be simply carried out by the RCS system rather than the SPS.

 Anatomy of a Burn
 -----------------